 SQLite is an embedded database management system.
-It is very lightweight database model, with no installation required, zero configuration, and no server required.
+It is a lightweight database, with zero configuration, no requirements of a server or installation.

-Despite its simplicity, it is laden with other features of database management systems.
+Despite its simplicity, it is laden with popular features of database management systems.

 Here is what we cover in the Course